 Monsters Born and Made by Tanvi Berwah.
 This is an incredible story that leads to complete doom every which way Koral turns.
 This new world was hard to understand in the beginning, but once the races begin, you get snared into its net and can’t help but hope that things will get better for Koral and her family.
 Will she win the race and help her family out of their ruin, especially when the entire world is stacked up against her?
 This South Asian inspired story releases September 6.

 The Best Friend by Jessica Fellowes.
 For those who love thrillers, this book explores the friendship between two women.
-Friends at a young age, and then when men are introduced into their lives, everything takes a dark turn.
+Friends at a young age, their story takes a dark turn after men come into their lives.
 Releases September 13.

 The Deceptions by Jill Bialosky.
 This book qualifies for the tag of writing about strong women.
 As a woman’s life unravels at the seams, this teacher/poet spends her days in the Metropolitan Museum of Art, sitting before the Greek and Roman gods.
 They come to life, forcing her to choose between myth and reality.
 This book is an exploration between ‘female sexuality and ambition.’
 Releases September 6.

 The Witch and the Tsar by Olesya Salnikova Gilmore.
 This retelling of Ivan the Terrible intertwines the tsar’s story with the mythical witch Baba Yaga.
-Yes, the witch who lived in a house with chicken legs.
-Part goddess and part mortal, she is blessed with a long life and youth.
-She is thrust into the tsar’s court to care for his ailing wife, Anastasia Romanovna, who was being poisoned by someone in the tsar’s court.
-It is rumored that Ivan’s volatile behavior came out after Anastasia’s death, thus beginning his reign of terror across Russia.
+Yes, the witch who lives in a house with chicken legs.
+Part goddess and mortal, she is blessed with youth and a very long life.
+She is thrown into the tsar’s court to care for his ailing wife, Anastasia Romanovna, who is being poisoned by someone in the tsar’s court.
+The rumor is Ivan’s volatile behavior came from Anastasia’s death, thus beginning his reign of terror across Russia.
 This book intertwines the myths of the gods of old with the new Russia that formed as Christianity took over the land.
 Yaga faced more than just an irate tsar, she also faced an unknown evil that was taking over the land.
 Was this evil the workings of a madman or the amusement of the gods?
 Gilmore does an excellent job of making Yaga a participating spectator during this time in history.
-Yaga is seen as an inspiring demigod, a heroine, and not just an ugly, old witch.
+Yaga is an inspiring demigod, a heroine, and not just an ugly, old witch.
 Releases September 20.